Tobias John Ulrich

 6. Census in 1870 in Lebanon, Lebanon, PA.
 10 The 1870 census recorded John Ulrich, express agent, 46, living with wife Elizabeth, 41; Elias B., 14; Mary, 12; Adam, 10; Henry, 8; and Tobias, 6.
 Everyone was born in Pennsylvania.

 7. Newspaper: Reading Times: "Capt.
 John Ulrich of Lebanon called at the Times and Dispatch office last evening.
 He seems to be renewing his youth and possesses all his wonted elasticity of spirit.
-If we might venture a prediction we say he will live a hundred years.", 13 Jul 1878, Reading, Berks, Pennsylvania, USA.
+If we might venture a prediction we say he will live a hundred years.", 13 Jul 1878, Reading, Berks, PA.
 11

 8. Census in 1880 in Lebanon, Lebanon, PA.
 12 The 1880 census recorded at 743 Willow Street: John Ulrich, express agent, 56, living with wife Elizabeth, 51; Elias B., 23; and Tobias B., 16.
 Everyone and their parents were born in Pennsylvania.